 Getting ORGANIC soy is particularly important due to the fact that about 90% of USA grown soy is GMO (genetically modified), and studies show that GMO soy has less nutrients, more allergens and protein digestion inhibitors.
 Not to mention the scary reality that this GMO soy (as well as corn and cotton) is sprayed with excessive amounts of Monsanto’s Roundup, a weedkiller that has more and more growing evidence to prove it’s a pathogen and carcinogen, disrupting the gastrointestinal tract and causing fertility issues.
 To ensure you’re receiving maximum health benefit from soy without the risks, buy organic!

-So, back to this tofu tutorial.
-You don’t always need to press tofu; in fact, it’s totally unnecessary when you buy silken tofu for the purposes of making vegan cheeses, quiches, desserts or anything where you want a softer consistency.
+So, back to this tofu tutorial on how to press tofu.
+You don’t always need to press it; in fact, it’s totally unnecessary when you buy silken tofu for the purposes of making vegan cheeses, quiches, desserts or anything where you want a softer consistency.
 If you want tofu for stir frys and the like, then I recommend buying firm or extra firm tofu, draining out the liquid and pressing it in the sink for at least 15 minutes, but ideally closer to 30 minutes or more.
 This allows the liquid to further drain out, resulting in an optimal absorption-ready state when you marinade it.